danilor/Luminus/README.md

 ## Contribute

-Right now we are not accepting direct contributions, but if you have an idea you can tell us; or even better, if you built a module, you can send it to us to see if we can include it in the main Luminus installation.
+Right now I am are not accepting direct contributions, but if you have an idea you can tell us; or even better, if you built a module, you can send it to us to see if we can include it in the main Luminus installation.